Fantasy Tribes Rules

 [2.3 - Voting]

-- If a castaway uses an extra vote incorrectly, that is an additional point lost.
+- If a castaway uses an extra vote incorrectly, that is an extra point lost.

-- When a castaway negates votes, those votes do not count against them.
+- When a castaway negates votes, the votes do not count points wise against whoever they were for.

-- In a final 2, castaways don’t get points for voting at final 3, only the -2 for the vote against.
+- In a final 2, castaways do not get points for voting at final 3, just the -2 for the one vote against.

 [2.4 - Surviving]

-- -10 Points for quitting, being medevaced, or removed from the game
+- -10 points for quitting or getting medevaced or removed from the game

-- In the case of a quit, the entire tribe gains points for unanimously voting that castaway out, while the quitting castaway loses points for votes against and voting incorrectly.
+- In the case of a Quit, the entire tribe the person is on will get points for unanimously voting that person out if it did not happen, as they were robbed of the chance to get those points, and the person who quit also loses points for those votes against and voting incorrectly.

-- In the case of a medevac, the tribe gains points for correct voting to compensate, but the medevaced castaway does not lose points for votes against or voting mistakes.
+- In the case of a medevac, the tribe would get the points for voting correctly, again to compensate, but the medevaced castaway would not lose points for the votes against or voting incorrectly.

 [2.5 - Edgic & Finale Pick]